"

 5. write SMART module learning objectives.

 This chapter will discuss how to conduct course alignment and write measurable course outcomes and SMART module learning objectives.
-Course alignment is a fundamental principle that underpins effective teaching and learning.
-The role of course alignment is to ensure coherence between program-level outcomes, course outcomes, module learning objectives, learning activities, and assessments, creating a unified learning experience.
-It provides a clear and consistent framework for teaching and learning, supports the development of students’ knowledge and skills, and contributes to their overall academic and professional success.
-Students can have a clear path for acquiring the required knowledge, skills, and attitudes for one program by ensuring coherence and consistency between program-level outcomes, industry standards and course outcomes, module learning objectives.
-Instructors can create a structured and transparent learning environment that supports student success by ensuring coherence and consistency between learning objectives, assessments, and learning activities.
+Course alignment underpins effective teaching and learning and helps to ensure coherence between program outcomes, course outcomes, module learning objectives, learning activities, and assessments.
+Alignment designs a clear path for students to acquire the required knowledge, skills, and attitudes for their program.
+It also provides instructors a framework for creating a structured, transparent learning environment that supports student success.

 As shown in Figure 3-1, there are three levels of course alignment.
-At the first level, course outcomes need to be in good alignment with some program-level outcomes.
-At the second level, module learning objectives need to align well with course outcomes and make sure all course outcomes are addressed in those modules.
-At the third level, module learning objectives should align well with assessments, learning resources, and learning activities within a course.
-Instructors can provide effective learning experiences by aligning courses at these three levels, helping students master essential knowledge, skills, and attitudes for graduation and future employment in their chosen field.
+At the first level, course outcomes must align with some program outcomes.
+At the second level, module learning objectives need to align with course outcomes and the instructor needs to ensure that all course outcomes are addressed.
+At the third level, the course assessments, learning resources, and learning activities align with module learning objectives.
+Instructors can provide effective learning experiences by aligning courses at these three levels, helping students master essential knowledge, skills, and attitudes for graduation and future employment.

 Figure 3-1